 Draft Audit Report Preparation and Issuance to Sponsoring Organization - CMS prepares a draft audit report (inclusive of condition classification and an audit score) with a target for issuance of 60 calendar days from the date of the exit conference.
 The sponsoring organization has 10 business days to respond to the draft audit report with comments to CMS.
-CMS takes into consideration and responds to any comments the sponsoring organization has in regard to the draft audit report, and determines if the comments warrant a change to the final audit report.
+CMS takes into consideration and responds to any comments the sponsoring organization submits in the HPMS and determines if the comments warrant a change in the final audit report.